- GDP (PPP):

 - FDI Inflow:

-President Islam Karimov has been in power since the late 1980s and claimed to have won reelection in March 2015 with more than 90 percent of the vote.
-Karimov rose through the ranks of the Soviet-era State Planning Committee (Gosplan) and runs a command economy.
-Uzbekistan is dry and landlocked; 11 percent of the land is cultivated in irrigated river valleys.
-More than 60 percent of the population lives in densely populated rural communities.
-Uzbekistan is the world’s fifth-largest cotton exporter and sixth-largest producer, but unsound cultivation practices have degraded the land and depleted water supplies.
-The economy also relies on natural gas and gold exports.
+Islam Karimov’s iron-fisted rule of Uzbekistan lasted from the late 1980s until his death in 2016.
+Karimov never reformed the highly subsidized Soviet-era command economy.
+He was succeeded by former Prime Minister and current President Shavkat Mirziyoyev, who initially committed to policy continuity but more recently has demonstrated some willingness to reform.
+Uzbekistan is dry and landlocked, and approximately 9 percent of the land is cultivated in irrigated river valleys.
+More than 50 percent of the population now lives in urbanized areas.
+Uzbekistan is the world’s fifth-largest exporter and seventh-largest producer of cotton, but unsound cultivation practices have degraded the land and depleted water supplies.
+The economy also relies on exports of natural gas and gold.